djfordz/djfordz.github.io/_posts/2017-02-05-DNSCrypt-proxy-getting-it-working-on-your-system.md

+---
+layout: post
+title: Setting up Personal Resolving DNS with Unbound and DNSCrypt-proxy
+author: David Ford
+---

-# How to setup a Personal Resolving DNS Server with Unbound and DNSCrypt-proxy on Arch Linux.
+# How to setup a Personal Resolving DNS with Unbound and DNSCrypt-proxy on Arch Linux.

 ## Note: If you find serious flaws in this configuration, please write an issue so I can research/fix it.
 I am still a noob when it comes to network configuration and I take security and privacy seriously, I would like to know if my configuration is flawed.